matthew-e-brown/matthew-e-brown.github.io/README.md

 # Personal Site

-This is my personal portfolio website.
-It's in a private repository, so it's not like anybody else is going to ever look at this document.
-Why am I even writing it?
+This is my personal "portfolio" website.
+Right now it just holds a few links to my Stack Overflow, GitHub, and resume.
+Eventually it'll be a real portfolio.

+When that will be, however&hellip;

 知らない。